Rose Matafeo: Personal life

-Matafeo lives partly in London.
-When she first moved to the UK in 2015, she shared a flat in Shepherd's Bush with comedian Nish Kumar for a while, before moving in with her then-boyfriend, comedian James Acaster.
-Matafeo was in a relationship with Acaster from 2014 to 2017.
+Matafeo previously dated the New Zealand comedian Guy Williams.
+In 2015, she moved to London, where her then-boyfriend James Acaster lived; she shared a flat with comedian Nish Kumar.
+Matafeo and Acaster broke up in 2017.

-She is a fan of Burt Bacharach and named her cat "Bert Bachacat" after him.

-One of Matafeo's interests is mukbang videos (in which the host eats large amounts of food while interacting with the audience), so in July 2018 she decided to make her own mukbang video using takeaways purchased from Double Happy Takeaways in Auckland.
+One of Matafeo's interests is mukbang videos (in which the host eats large amounts of food while interacting with the audience).
+In July 2018, she decided to make her own mukbang video using takeaways purchased from Double Happy Takeaways in Auckland.
 It was featured on The Spinoff.

 Matafeo is a supporter of the Green Party of Aotearoa New Zealand and was scheduled to host their campaign launch for the 2020 general election, but was later asked to step down from the role.
 The Green Party said this was due to a miscommunication within the party.